India to lift travel advisory on Kashmir two months after crackdown

 Kashmir is divided between India and Pakistan, and both claim the territory in full.
 More than 40,000 people have been killed in an insurgency in the Indian part of Kashmir since 1989.

 Prime Minister Narendra Modi’s government says scrapping state’s special status was necessary to integrate it fully into the rest of India and spur development.
-Critics say the decision will fuel further alienation and armed resistance.
+Critics say the decision will alienate people further and fuel armed resistance.

-Additional reporting by Sudarshan Varadhan in New Delhi; Writing by Alexandra Ulmer; Editing by Darren Schuettler
+Additional reporting by Sudarshan Varadhan and Sankalp Phartiyal in New Delhi; Writing by Alexandra Ulmer; Editing by Simon Cameron-Moore